Phenergan – A Comprehensive Guide to this Allergy and Nausea Medication

 Type IV reactions occur days to weeks after taking the medication and are caused by a delayed immune response.
 Symptoms can include rash, itching, and blistering.
 These reactions are usually mild and resolve on their own.
 However, if you have a persistent or severe rash, consult your healthcare provider.

-See also Everything You Need to Know about Aristocort - Uses, Side Effects, and Availability
+See also Everything You Need to Know About Phenergan - Uses, Delivery Forms, and Reporting Side Effects for Ongoing Drug Safety Monitoring

 It is worth noting that not all adverse reactions to medications are allergic in nature.
 Some reactions may be due to other factors, such as a drug’s side effect or an intolerance rather than an immune system response.
 However, if you suspect an allergic reaction to Phenergan or any other medication, it is important to consult a healthcare professional for proper evaluation and management.